-The 2016 campaign marks the fourth season that Mike Babcock will serve as the head coach of the McKendree University football program in 2015.
+The 2017 campaign marks the fifth season that Mike Babcock will serve as the head coach of the McKendree University football program.
 Babcock was named as the 17th football coach in the history of the Bearcats’ program back in December 2013.

 During Babcock’s tenure at McKendree, the Bearcats have perennially been in the hunt for a Great Lakes Valley Conference title, while helping the program excel on both sides of the football.